 Fixed-term or specified purpose contracts

 You can take parent's leave if you are on a fixed-term or specified purpose contract.
-Your contract remains the same and will end on the agreed date.
+Your contract remains the same and will end on the specified date, or the purpose for which you have been employed ends.

 Your entitlement to parent's leave ceases when your contract of employment ends.